-I emphasize that the quantum numbers (their statistics and (if there are global symmetries) charges) characterize the phase of matter.
-Especially in D = 2 + 1, the theory of anyons (their statistics and fusion rules) is a highly-developed mathematical edifice, called unitary modular tensor category (UMTC) theory.
+I emphasize that the quantum numbers of the anyons (their statistics and (if there are global symmetries) charges) characterize the phase of matter.
+Especially in D = 2 + 1, the theory of anyons (their statistics and fusion rules) is a highly-developed mathematical edifice called topological field theory (TQFT), and more specifically in the case of 2+1 dimensions, unitary modular tensor category (UMTC) theory.
 Perhaps now is a good time to mention the most elementary distinction, between abelian and non-abelian topological order.
 By fusion of anyons, I mean the following.
 An anyon is a particle whose presence can be detected from a distance, by circling some other excitation around it and measuring the change of the resulting state.
 Given two anyon types a and b, I can consider circling other excitations around both of them.
 If I have a complete basis of all the anyon types in the topological order under study, the result must look like one of them, but which one we get need not be uniquely determined:

-$$a \times b = c_1 + c_2 + \cdots . \tag{2.1}$$
+$$a \times b = c_1 + c_2 + \cdots . \tag{1.5}$$

-If the fusion rules look like
+If the fusion rules look like the special case

-$$a \times b = c$$
+$a \times b = c$

-for all the anyons, we say the topological order is abelian.
+(a group law) for all the anyons, we say the topological order is abelian.
 Braiding such particles merely acts by a phase on the resulting unique state.
-In contrast, fusion rules like (2.1) require that the lowest-energy state in the presence of a and b is degenerate; in this case, braiding the two particles involves not only a phase, but a whole unitary matrix acting on this degenerate subspace.
+In contrast, fusion rules like (1.5) require that the lowest-energy state in the presence of a and b is degenerate; in this case, braiding the two particles involves not only a phase, but a whole unitary matrix acting on this degenerate subspace.

-If you have studied conformal field theory (CFT), you will notice a formal similarity between (2.1) and the operator product expansion.
+If you have studied conformal field theory (CFT), you will notice a formal similarity between (1.5) and the operator product expansion.
 This is not a coincidence - a 2d CFT also defines a UMTC.
 In fact, the structure was defined first in that context, by Moore and Seiberg.